MarinCSClub/git-tutorial/README.md

 If you see a version number, Git is already installed and you can skip the next steps about instillation.

 ### How to install:
-1. Download Git from the [downloads page](https://git-scm.com/downloads).
+1. Download the Git installer from the [downloads page](https://git-scm.com/downloads).
 2. Run the installer on your computer, allowing it the necessary permissions.
 3. Select the default installation settings all the way through the instillation process, except for the default editor which you should select as Visual Studio Code.
 4. Once complete, run the command above again to verify that Git installed successfully.